Go to main navigation

 The Divorce Process in California Explained

 A PRIMER ON THE DIVORCE PROCESS IN CALIFORNIA Just like any lawsuit, a divorce case has a beginning. a middle and an end.
-1. The Beginning In California a divorce case begins with a summons and petition of divorce and a response to the petition.
-In cases with minor children, certain data such as the age, birthdate, and residence of… Read More »
+1. The Beginning In California a divorce case traditionally begins with a summons and petition of divorce and a response to the petition.
+In cases with minor children, certain data such as the age, birthdate, and… Read More »

-How to Obtain an Order from the Court to Compel a Spouse to Contribute to Attorney Fees in a Divorce?
+Learn How to Obtain a Court Order for Your Spouse to Contribute to Your Attorney Fees in a Divorce